-As Founding Artistic Director of the Da Camera Society (1973 to 2007), Bonino developed the creative format for Chamber Music in Historic Sites, which presents internationally-celebrated artists in venues of architectural and historical significance.
-Praised for giving classical music “the sense of discovery and fun it so richly deserves,” she presented over 800 concerts all over Southern California in buildings designed by architects from Frank Lloyd Wright to Frank Gehry: mansions, ballrooms, museums, missions, churches and temples — even train stations, merry-go-rounds, planetariums and car dealerships.
+MaryAnn Bonino has brought classical music to life for audiences of all ages.
+As Founding Artistic Director of the Da Camera Society, she developed the creative format for Chamber Music in Historic Sites, which presents internationally-celebrated artists in venues of architectural and historical significance.
+Giving classical music “the sense of discovery and fun it so richly deserves,” she presented over 800 themed concerts all over Southern California in buildings designed by architects from Frank Lloyd Wright to Frank Gehry: mansions and ballrooms, museums and libraries, churches, temples, train stations, restaurants, merry-go-rounds, planetariums.

-The author of The Doheny Mansion: A Biography of a Home, her awards include Fulbright and Woodrow Wilson fellowships, a Preservation Award from the Los Angeles Conservancy, the President’s Award from the California Preservation Foundation, and a Distinguished Alumnus Award from the University of Southern California’s Thornton School of Music.
+Currently Professor-at-large Emeritus at Mount St. Mary’s College, where she also served as Curator of the historic Doheny Mansion, Bonino is the author of The Doheny Mansion: A Biography of a Home, Severo Bonini’s “Discorsi e Regole,” and the forthcoming Tres Hermanas.
+In addition to Fulbright and Woodrow Wilson fellowships, she has received awards from the Los Angeles Conservancy, the California Preservation Foundation, and a Distinguished Alumnus Award from the USC Thornton School of Music.